Cybonic/DL_vineyard_segmentation_study/README.md

 The pretrained models with a specific dataset maintain the copyright of such dataset.

-Link to pretrined models will be published soon
+Link to preprinted models will be published soon

 # To-Do
-- change multispectral data format from npy to image per band